pixelhandler/ember-jsonapi-resources/README.md

 > “Errors = (More Code)<sup>2</sup>”

-…The "EJR" addon is a lightweight library that simply focuses on one solid specification, and follows common patterns for data persistance in Ember apps.
+…The "EJR" addon is a lightweight library that simply focuses on one solid specification, and follows common patterns for data persistence in Ember apps.

 * [ember-jsonapi-resources.com]
 * [API Docs][generated docs]